+- Includes a modern definition of telecommunication and video services including

+- VoIP (voice over internet protocol);

+- Telephone service;

+- IP-TV (broadband cable-like services);

+- Paging; and

+- Private communication services.

-- Includes a modern, functional definition of telecommunication and video services that is technology-neutral, and includes VoIP (voice over internet protocol) telephone service, IP-TV (broadband cable-like services), paging, and private communication services; - Follows definitions similar to Streamlined Sales and Use Tax definitions that are widely followed in other states and are easily administered by the telecommunication industry; - Incorporates definitions of "ancillary telecommunication and video services" that are commonly recognized by the industry;
+- Follows definitions similar to Streamlined Sales and Use Tax definitions that are widely followed in other states and are easily administered by the telecommunication industry;

+- Incorporates definitions of "ancillary telecommunication and video services" that are commonly recognized by the industry;

-- Includes a modern definition of "video services" since telephone companies are now providing "video" or cable-like services (IP-TV) and CATV companies are providing voice services (VoIP). - Provides detailed definitions and descriptions of unbundled services that historically have been included in taxable gas and electric services; - Provides other administrative tools for addressing taxation issues including administrative rulings and sourcing, bundling and nexus guidelines to assure broad and even-handed application of the tax;
+- Includes a modern definition of "video services" - Provides detailed definitions and descriptions of unbundled services that historically have been included in taxable gas and electric services; - Gives the City tools to address taxation issues that will assure broad and even-handed application of the tax through: - administrative rulings and sourcing, and - bundling and nexus guidelines.

-- Assures that the Utility Users Tax revenue will be properly collected through the use of third party auditors; and - Maintains the 2% exemption for Alameda residents whose gross annual household income meets guidelines for low income designation or who are senior citizens.
-The definition of senior citizen, however, has been raised from 62+ to 65+ similar to other taxing entities.
+- Assures that the Utility Users Tax revenue will be properly collected through the use of third party auditors; and - Maintains the 2% exemption Low income households Senior Citizens raised from 62+ to 65+ similar to other taxing entities.